How Is Ecstasy Made?

 How is Ecstasy Produced?

 Manufacturing ecstasy requires several toxic chemicals, including formaldehyde, mercury, and ammonium chloride, which is often used as a fertilizer.
-These are the steps that are required to make ecstasy.

 Step 1: Extract safrole from the sassafras plant.